$150,000 in New York City ≈ €102,603 in Lisbon

 These numbers use one scenario's assumptions.
 Plug in your own salary, family size, and lifestyle.

-The effective tax rate goes from 29.3% in New York City to 43.3% in Lisbon.
-That 14.1-point jump is what the equivalence solver is working against when it finds the matching gross salary.
+The effective tax rate goes from 29.3% in New York City to 43.1% in Lisbon.
+That 13.9-point jump is what the equivalence solver is working against when it finds the matching gross salary.

 Healthcare in Lisbon is universal.
-New York City households pay $3,966 in premiums and out-of-pocket costs per year.
-That spending disappears in Lisbon.
-It won't appear in a take-home comparison, but it is real money.
+New York City households pay $3,966 in premiums and out-of-pocket costs per year, and that spending disappears in Lisbon.
+It won't show up in a take-home comparison, but it's real money.

 Lisbon workers get 22 vacation days per year.
 New York City averages 15.
 That 7-day gap does not appear in any salary comparison, but at a typical professional's daily rate it represents thousands of dollars of time that stays in your life rather than being bought back by your employer.